Relating Electric Vehicle Charging to Speed Scaling with Job-Specific Speed Limits: Offline scheduling

 Before going into detail, we provide some intuition and a rough overview of the workings of the algorithm.
-Intuitively, the edge set $D_s$ can be interpreted as the energy demand vector of the EVs.
-For any feasible EV schedule, those demands have to be met.
-The flow through edge set $D_0$, on the other hand, is what we are trying to determine: the EV schedule.
-For any interval node $I_i$, the incoming flow corresponds to the load scheduled in that interval.
-In particular, $f(j,I_i)$ is the energy charged to EV $j$ in interval $I_i$.
-Whereas the capacities of edges in $D_s$ and $D_0$ are determined by the instance, edge capacities of edges in $D_t$ are not.
+Intuitively, the edge set $D_0$ can be interpreted as the processing work of the jobs.
+For any feasible DSL schedule, those demands have to be met.
+The flow through edge set $D_1$, on the other hand, is what we are trying to determine: the schedule itself.
+For any interval node $M_i$, the incoming flow corresponds to the load scheduled in that interval.
+In particular, $f(j,M_i)$ is the work processed for job $j$ in interval $M_i$.
+Whereas the capacities of edges in $D_0$ and $D_1$ are determined by the instance, edge capacities of edges in $D_t$ are not.
 However, the flow through $D_t$ directly corresponds to the value of the objective function.
-Therefore, the algorithm presented in this section defines edge capacities for $D_t$ such that they are a lower bound on the highest aggregated power contributing to the objective function, i.e., a lower bound on the outgoing flow of nodes $I_i$ where $I_i$ is a critical interval.
-If given those capacities, we find a maximum flow that saturates all edges in $D_s$, we have found a feasible solution, and use this to determine the partial schedule for any critical interval $I_i$.
-This partial schedule corresponds to the incoming flow at each such node $I_i$.
+Therefore, the algorithm presented in this section defines edge capacities for $D_t$ such that they are a lower bound on the highest aggregated speed contributing to the objective function, i.e., a lower bound on the outgoing flow of nodes $M_i$ where $M_i$ is a critical interval.
+If given those capacities, we find a maximum flow that saturates all edges in $D_0$, we have found a feasible solution with this maximum speed, and use this to determine the partial schedule for any critical interval $M_i$.
+This partial schedule corresponds to the incoming flow at each such node $M_i$.
 Else, we adapt the lower bound and repeat the process until we do find such a maximum flow and partial schedule.